Nothing says fall like pumpkin! We love our pumpkin spice lattes, pumpkin pies, and of course, our jack o’lanterns.

 When to Plant Pumpkins?

 Pumpkins will not germinate in cold soil, and the small seedlings are very susceptible to frost.
-You can direct sow your pumpkin seeds after all danger of frost has passed and the soil is warm and workable.
+You can directly sow your pumpkin seeds after all danger of frost has passed and the soil is warm and workable.

 The soil temperature must be at least 70 degrees, and preferably, 95 degrees.
 In the northern areas, if you want pumpkins for Halloween, you will need to plant them by the end of May.
 In more southern areas, you can start your pumpkins as late as July for a Halloween harvest.